MedTahiri/Blog-Platform/README.md

 To get started with this backend, follow these steps:

 1. Clone this repository to your local machine.
-2. Configure your MySQL database settings.
+2. Configure your MySQL database settings:

    ```sql
    create database Blog_Platform;
    use Blog_Platform;